 Mancong Longhouse interior with Buffalo Skulls

 Longhouses have a door and big room for every family that lives inside the longhouse.
 So Mancong Longhouse with its 12 doors would accommodate 12 families.
 There there are actually 24 doors if you count the upper floor doors but with Mancong Longhouse the lower room has steps connecting to the upper floor and room above but a two-story Longhouse is rare and the families that used to live there were exceptionally fortunate!
-Mancong Longhouse itself has not been lived in for quite some time by local families due to a slight increase in wealth and the possibility to own their own Ironwood property but it is still used for ceremonial purposes and for cultural dance events.
+Mancong Longhouse itself has not been lived in for quite some time by local families due to a slight increase in wealth and the possibility to buy their own Ironwood property but it is still used for ceremonial purposes and for cultural dance events.

-Mancong Longhouse with patung wooden figurines
+Mancong Longhouse with Patung Wooden Figurines

 Ironwood boardwalks in rural Mancong Dayak Village